Content

 PCOS is characterized by an imbalance in hormones, including:

 Androgens.
-These are often referred to as “male hormones,” although both men and women produce them.
+These are often referred to as “male sex hormones,” although both men and women produce them.
 People with polycystic ovary syndrome typically have an excess of androgens like testosterone.

 Insulin.
 Many women with PCOS have insulin resistance, meaning their cells don’t respond effectively to insulin.
 This leads to high insulin levels in the blood, which can stimulate the ovaries to produce more androgens and exacerbate hormonal imbalances.

-Estrogens.
+Estrogen.
 While estrogen levels can vary in polycystic ovary syndrome, some women may have more estrogen than progesterone due to irregular ovulation.

 The word “polycystic” in polycystic ovary syndrome refers to the development of multiple cysts on a woman’s ovaries.
 They’re a result of follicles in the ovaries that fail to release eggs regularly because of hormone imbalances.

-While the exact cause of PCOS remains unclear, genetics, insulin resistance, and inflammation are thought to be key factors.
+Though the exact cause of PCOS remains unclear, genetics, insulin resistance, and inflammation are thought to be key factors.

 Symptoms of PCOS include: